dart-archive/www.dartlang.org/src/site/_includes/library-tour/html.markdown

 geolocation,
 speech input,
 and more.
-XMLHttpRequest will soon be covered in this section.
+HttpRequest will soon be covered in this section.
 </aside>

 Only web apps can use dart:html&mdash;not command-line apps.

 ### Importing the HTML library